instructor-ai/instructor/docs/blog/posts/distilation-part1.md

 ## I trained the model.
 Now what?

 Once a model is trained, you might imagine you want to delete the code body and replace it with a call to the model.
 However since we already decorate the function with `@instructions.distil`, we can simply call the function as usual.
-The `instructor` library will automatically detect the model and use it instead of the function body.
+Here, `@distil` will automatically detect the model and use it instead of the function body.

 ```python
 from instructor import Instructions